 Stories of Resilience

-Filoli is sharing stories of the individuals and identity groups who overcame injustices or were historically excluded from performing at or working at Filoli.
-Through social media and virtual programming, we will highlight the continued creativity and contributions of artists, entrepreneurs, and garden professionals from diverse and underrepresented groups.
+Through the exhibition Stories of Resilience, we are sharing stories of the individuals and identity groups who overcame injustices or were historically excluded from performing at or working at Filoli.
+Through an exhibition in the House and Garden and social media and virtual programming, we will highlight the continued creativity and contributions of artists, entrepreneurs, and garden professionals from diverse and underrepresented groups.

 Chinese Exclusion Act: Chef Kee Low

-Coming late February in honor of Lunar New Year: The Roths’ chef Kee Low had a talent for duplicating dishes from the family’s international travels.
-Though census records mark Kee’s…
+The Roths’ chef Kee Low had a talent for duplicating dishes from the family’s international travels.
+Though census records mark Kee’s birthplace as California, his descendants state that he emigrated…

 Early Women Entrepreneurs: Bella Worn

-Coming in March, in honor of Women’s History Month: Filoli will celebrate the role of women in Horticulture, starting with Bella Worn who was a principal garden advisor and florist…
+Filoli will celebrate the role of women in Horticulture, starting with Bella Worn who was a principal garden advisor and florist to the Bourn and Roth families.
+In 1888, she…